maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 Getting the data
 ----------------

 We have six sets of data we're going to be looking at.
-Download each of them.
+Download each of them by right clicking the download link and then 'save link as'.

 1. Forbes world billionaires list.
 [The ~2,000 richest people in the world.](https://www.forbes.com/billionaires/list) **[Download here.](https://raw.githubusercontent.com/maxharlow/tutorials/master/find-connections-with-fuzzy-matching/forbes-billionaires.csv)**
 2. Forbes American billionaires list (aka. the Forbes 400).
 [The ~400 richest people in America.](https://www.forbes.com/forbes-400/list) **[Download here.](https://raw.githubusercontent.com/maxharlow/tutorials/master/find-connections-with-fuzzy-matching/forbes-forbes-400.csv)**